Logius-standaarden/NL-GOV-profile-for-CloudEvents/Preface.md

  </figure>

 ### Introduction
-The basic pattern for use cases describes a (public/governmental) application in the role of '[producer](#producer)' publishes '[events](#event)': data records expressing an occurrence and its context.
+The basic pattern for use cases describes a (public/governmental) application in the role of '[producer](#producer)' that publishes '[events](#event)': data records expressing an occurrence and its context.
 Published events can be consumed by applications in the role of '[consumer](#consumer)'.
-Consumers are subscribed to receiving certain types of events.
-There may or may not be one or more applications in the rol of '[intermediary](#intermediary)' that take care of routing events to consumers based on contextual information.
+Consumers subscribe to certain types of events.
+There may be one or more applications in the role of '[intermediary](#intermediary)' that take care of routing events to consumers based on contextual information.
 The basic pattern used here is the [publish-subscribe pattern](https://en.wikipedia.org/wiki/Publish%E2%80%93subscribe_pattern).

 Within this context, it concerns standardization of the automated exchange of event information via applications.
 In practice, agreements at business level are often also required between the parties involved.